Quantized Adam with Error Feedback: Introduction

 Recently, deep neural networks \cite{lecun2015deep,goodfellow2016deep} achieve high performances in many applications, such as computer vision \cite{krizhevsky2012imagenet,he2016deep}, natural language processing \cite{devlin2018bert}, speech recognition \cite{amodei2016deep}, reinforcement learning \cite{mnih2015human,silver2016mastering}, etc. However, a huge deep neural network contains millions of parameters, so its training procedure requires a large amount of training data \cite{deng2009imagenet,wu2019tencent}, which may not be stored in a single machine.
 In addition, due to some privacy issues \cite{kairouz2019advances,yang2019federated}, all the training data cannot be sent to a single machine but can be stored in different devices.
 Therefore, how to accelerate the training process by using multiple machines over large-scale data or distributed data has already been a hot topic in both industrial and academic communities \cite{kraska2013mlbase,li2014scaling,xing2015petuum,liu2017distributed}.

 An efficient approach to tackle this problem is to develop distributed training algorithms for the huge neural networks \cite{dean2012large}.
 Most of the distributed algorithms can be summarized into two categories: one is the parameter-server \cite{smola2010architecture} model (or called centralized model) shown in Fig.~\ref{cen}, and the other is the decentralized model \cite{lian2017can} shown in Fig.~\ref{decen}.
 For the centralized model in Fig.~\ref{cen}, there are one parameter server and multiple workers.
 In an update iteration, all workers report the update vectors to the parameter server.
 After gathering all the update vectors, the parameter server will update the parameters and send the parameters to all workers.
 While for the decentralized model in Fig.~\ref{decen}, there are $n$ nodes working simultaneously.
 In each update iteration, each worker computes its update vector respectively and communicates with its neighbors, and then updates its own parameters.
 When we use a distributed training algorithm such as distributed stochastic gradient descent \cite{li2014scaling} in either the centralized model or the decentralized model, plenty of update vectors have to be communicated among different devices.
-Then, there comes a communication issue for huge networks.
+Then, a communication issue emerges for huge networks.

-To accelerate the distributed training process of huge deep learning models, we propose a new distributed adaptive stochastic gradient algorithm with gradient quantization, weight quantization, and error-feedback in the parameter server model as in Fig.~\ref{cen}.
-In what follows, we describe each component used in the proposed algorithm in details:
+To accelerate the distributed training process of huge deep learning models, we propose a new distributed adaptive stochastic gradient method with gradient quantization, weight quantization, and error-feedback in the parameter server model, as shown in Fig.~\ref{cen}.
+In what follows, we elaborate on each component used in the proposed method: